-The Airband Mast located near Pool House Farm was finally

-commissioned and put several delighted benefit of a superfast Romsley with speeds in don't have to live in Airband the only sight and this can be To check availability Worcester o n www.airband.co.uk for possible for masts to themselves, allowing line of sight to the Pool receive a radio signal Airband into service in May and residents now have the broadband service in excess of 50mb!
+The Airband Mast located near Pool House Farm was finally commissioned and put several delighted benefit of a superfast Romsley with speeds in don't have to live in Airband.... the only sight and this can be To check availability Worcester www.airband.co.uk for possible for masts to into service in May and residents now have the broadband service in excess of 50mb!
 You Romsley to connect to requirement is line of from several miles away. simply call Airband in 01905 953819 or visit further information.
-It is bounce signals between some residents without House Farm mast to another from mast.

-Airband are seeking suitable landowners interested in hosting a mast, so if this is something that you might be interested in, please get in touch with Airband.
+It is bounce signals between some residents without House Farm mast to another from mast. suitable landowners interested in hosting a mast, so if this is something that you might be interested in, please get in touch with Airband.